amjjd/rustrast/rustrast-06/README.md

 ![Ambient and diffuse lit and flat shaded](./screenshot2.png)

-I did wrap lighting triangles in a timer; it takes around 6.5ms per frame, more than twice what filling triangles takes.
+I did wrap lighting triangles in a timer; it takes around 6.5ms per frame, more than twice what filling them takes.
 I decided not to optimise this at this stage, because the next step will involve refactoring out vertex and fragment shading in a way broadly similar to how a modern pipeline works and that's the right time to do it.

 Rusticles